 - 7.7.1 If a Players meets all of the pre-conditions for a filing failure, then as soon as reasonable possible after the date of the discovery of the filing failure, the IIHF shall send notice to the Player in writing of the filing failure.
-The notice shall explain: (a) that unless the Player establishes to the satisfaction of the IIHF that there has not been a filing failure, a Whereabouts Failure will be recorded against the Player, (b) if there are other Whereabouts Failure recorded against the Player and (c) of the consequence the Player will incur for the Whereabouts Filing Failure. - 7.7.2 If a Player wishes to dispute the Whereabouts Filing Failure, the Player has 14 days from the date the Player receives the notice from the IIHF of the Whereabouts Filing Failure to respond to the IIHF regarding his/her dispute with the Whereabouts Filing Failure (such response must include the reasons disputing the Whereabouts Filing Failure together with supporting evidence/documentation).
-The IIHF will advise the Player within 14 days after receiving the Player's objection, whether or not it maintains the Filing Failure against the Player. - 7.7.3 If no response is received from the Player by the relevant deadline, or the IIHF maintains that there has been a Filing Failure, the IIHF shall send notice to the Player that a Filing Failure is recorded against him. - 7.7.4 A Player shall have 14 days from the date the Player receives notice that a Filing Failure has been recorded against the Player to appeal such decision to the IIHF Disciplinary Board. - 7.8 Availability for Testing - 7.8.1 A Player in the IIHF RTP must specifically be present and available for Testing on any given day in the relevant quarter for the 60-minute time slot specified for that day in his Whereabouts Filing, at the location that the Player has specified for that time slot in such filing.
-If a Player fails to remain at the nominated location for the full 60-minutes period, he runs the risk of a potential Missed Test if the Doping Control Officer arrives during the 60-minute period but after the Player's departure.
+The notice shall explain: (a) that unless the Player establishes to the satisfaction of the IIHF that there has not been a filing failure, a Whereabouts Failure will be recorded against the Player, (b) if there are other Whereabouts Failure recorded against the Player and (c) of the consequence the Player will incur for the Whereabouts Filing Failure.
+Lastly, the notice shall also advise the Player that in order to avoid a further Filing Failure he/she must file the missing whereabouts by the deadline specified in the notice (which must be no less than 24 hours after receipt of the notice and no later than the end of the month in which the notice is received). - 7.7.2 If a Player wishes to dispute the Whereabouts Filing Failure, the Player has 14 days from the date the Player receives the notice from the IIHF of the Whereabouts Filing Failure to respond to the IIHF regarding his/her dispute with the Whereabouts Filing Failure (such response must include the reasons disputing the Whereabouts Filing Failure together with supporting evidence/documentation).
+The IIHF will advise the Player within 14 days after receiving the Player's objection, whether or not it maintains the Filing Failure against the Player.

+- 7.7.3 If no response is received from the Player by the relevant deadline, or the IIHF maintains that there has been a Filing Failure, the IIHF will advise the Player of the right to request an administrative review of this decision within 7 days after the receipt of that decision. - 7.7.4 If the Player does not request an administrative review by the specified deadline, the IIHF shall record the notified Filing Failure against him/her. - 7.7.5 If an administrative review is requested, once the administrative review is concluded and within 14 days after receiving the Player's request for an administrative review, the IIHF will notify the Player of the decision reached, i.e., either (1) that the matter will not be taken forward as a Filing Failure; or (2) that a Filing Failure is being recorded against the Player. - 7.7.6 The IIHF advises WADA and the relevant National Anti-Doping Organization on the decision reached following the administrative review, giving reasons for its decision.
+Each of them shall have a right to appeal that decision to the CAS.